CallistoEnterprise/ico-gemsandgoblins/README.md

-# ico-gemsandgoblins
+# new-react-project-callisto
-Page for GemsAndGoblins.
+New react project for Callisto Network